4564516/my_rag_project/artifacts/processed_docs/morrison2025/morrison2025/morrison2025.md

 power outage), but as we add more variability to the system, it becomes more difficult to maintain this delicate balance, and infrastructure is not set up to handle frequent, large fluctuations.

 In Figure 2, we show a snapshot of our model's GPU power consumption during pre-training.
-We find that power consumption is not consistent – instead, power is consistent while the model is training, but drops quickly while saving checkpoints.
+We find that power consumption is not consistent – instead, power is consistent *while the model is training*, but drops quickly while saving checkpoints.
 Though our models are relatively small, and we have since improved checkpointing performance, other model developers have experienced similar issues caused by checkpointing and synchronization between nodes (Dubey et al., 2024).

 #### 5 DISCUSSION

-#### 5.1 MORE TRANSPARENCY IS (STILL) NEEDED
+### 5.1 MORE TRANSPARENCY IS (STILL) NEEDED

-While many model developers-including some of the largest for-profit entities operating in this space-make best efforts to report at least part of the cost of building their AI systems (Dubey et al., 2024; Gemma Team et al., 2024), more transparency is still needed throughout the development pipeline.
+While many model developers–including some of the largest for-profit entities operating in this space–make best efforts to report at least part of the cost of building their AI systems (Dubey et al., 2024; Gemma Team et al., 2024), more transparency is still needed throughout the development pipeline.
 The EU AI Act, <sup>18</sup> and some proposed legislation, such as the Artificial Intelligence Environmental Impacts Act<sup>19</sup> in the United States, would start the process for defining voluntary environmental impact reporting standards for model developers, but until such standards are widespread in the community, improved transparency can only come through voluntary efforts by companies and research organizations.
 Policy action is needed to ensure there is public visibility into environmental impacts across the entire supply chain, from hardware manufacturing, data center construction, and energy production, all the way through to model deployment and inference.

-Embodied emissions are still an enigma Though a vital piece of all model development pipelines, the environmental impact of manufacturing the GPUs used is essentially unknown.
-In previous work, Wu et al. (2022) and Luccioni et al. (2023) highlighted the fact that researchers focused on Al's environmental impact are forced to use unreliable estimates of the cost of manufacturing state-of-the-art computational hardware, and the situation is no better now, nearly two years later.
-Many companies that manufacture other pieces of data center hardware disclose estimates of the lifetime environmental impact, 20 and until GPU manufacturers release similar information—on a voluntary or compulsory basis-this will not improve.
+**Embodied emissions are still an enigma** Though a vital piece of all model development pipelines, the environmental impact of manufacturing the GPUs used is essentially unknown.
+In previous work, Wu et al. (2022) and Luccioni et al. (2023) highlighted the fact that researchers focused on AI's environmental impact are forced to use unreliable estimates of the cost of manufacturing state-of-the-art computational hardware, and the situation is no better now, nearly two years later.
+Many companies that manufacture other pieces of data center hardware disclose estimates of the lifetime environmental impact, <sup>20</sup> and until GPU manufacturers release similar information—on a voluntary or compulsory basis—this will not improve.

 **Development costs are substantial, and unreported** As reported in Section 4.1, we present detailed information on the cost of developing our training pipeline, in contrast with previous work.
-We found that development costs—associated with failed runs, hyperparameter searches, testing architecture changes, and more-are responsible for a substantial portion of the total environmental impact of creating our systems, highlighting a need for more transparency from developers.
+We found that development costs—associated with failed runs, hyperparameter searches, testing architecture changes, and more—are responsible for a substantial portion of the total environmental impact of creating our systems, highlighting a need for more transparency from developers.
 This is especially important in light of AutoML tools, where many models may be automatically trained while searching for a solution, and scaling law experiments, where smaller models are trained to predict the performance of larger models, and then discarded (Li et al., 2024; Bhagia et al., 2024).

 Water costs are real, and under-explored While under-explored in previous work, AI's growing water consumption is beginning to receive more and more attention<sup>21</sup> (Li et al., 2023), though not as much as it may deserve.
 As shown in Section 4.1, even training a series of comparatively small models uses a large amount of water, the amount of which is also drastically impacted by both the cooling systems used in data centers as well as the power generation methods used.
 Without more transparency from developers on when, where, and how they are training their models, it will continue to be difficult to quantify the scale of the issue, stymieing efforts to address it.